box-project/box/UPGRADE.md

 ### Backward-compatibility (BC) breaks

 - The option `configuration|c` of the command `build` has been changed for `config|c`
+- Remove support for PHAR used for web purposes, which translates to the removal of the following elements of the `box.json.dist` configuration: `mimetypes`, `mung`, `not-found` and `web`.
+- The entry `shebang` in `box.json.dist` no longer accept a boolean value or an empty string.
+To remove the shebang line the value `null` should be provided.

 <br />
 <hr />